Skip to main content

 The IIJA provides a total of $1.2T with an emphasis on infrastructure investments that focus on sustainability, resiliency, equity, and safety—helping to aggressively align job creation, environmental, and mobility efforts to stimulate more equitable growth and overall economic recovery.
 The bill will expand funding to social equity and environmental justice programs to make certain that communities are improving connectivity to economic and social opportunities and reducing the disparity in quality and frequency of service in underserved communities.

-Pawtucket/Central Falls Commuter Rail Station and Bus Hub, Pawtucket, RI
+Pawtucket/Central Falls Transit Center, Pawtucket, RI

 VHB worked with RIDOT to secure a $13.1 million Federal Transportation Investment Generating Economic Recovery (TIGER) Grant (now RAISE Grant) and we led the planning, permitting and design of this $47 million transit center.
 The funds will improve infrastructure along Amtrak’s Northeast Corridor and provide an intermodal connection between commuter rail and local bus service.
 In addition, the rail connection will stimulate transit-oriented development and private investment.